Prefab Extensions – Is a Prefabricated or Modular Extension Right for You?

 Cost is another key consideration, as you’re likely to pay a premium for factory manufacture and the luxury of a shorter time on site.
 However, this should be weighed up against the money you can potentially save on labour, plant hire and scaffolding (if you’re doing a loft or multi-storey extension).

-“Including the initial meeting, surveys, architectural design, planning, engineering and design through to finished installation, a typical extension project might cost in the region of £2,000 per m2.
+So, how much does a prefab extension cost?
+“Including the initial meeting, surveys, architectural design, planning, engineering and design through to finished installation, a typical extension project might cost in the region of £1,500-£2,500 per m².
 This, of course, fluctuates depending on the size of the scheme, roof type and finishes,” says Trevor from QuadraBuild.

 Leave a Reply